Architecture Foundations Program

 Analyze Through Hands-On Work

-In addition to the designing and making processes, doing hands-on creative work also builds your abilities to analyze projects and problems.
+In addition to the designing and making processes, doing hands-on creative work also builds your ability to analyze projects and problems.

 A Tyler architecture student and professor talking.